tm2space/HDRM/README.md

 A: Version 2 is planned for release soon and will include improvements in assembly and fixes based on lessons learned from Version 1.

 **Q: Where can I find detailed assembly instructions?**
-A: A comprehensive "How to Build an HDRM" guide will be released on 1 August.
+A: A comprehensive "How to Build an HDRM" guide will be released soon.

 **Q: What software do I need to view or modify the design files?**
 A: For electronics, use KiCad (for schematic and PCB).
 For mechanical parts, use any CAD software that supports STEP and PDF files.